Skip to main content

 bboard-tutorial/bboard-cli/standalone.yml

-The important part is the environment variable RUN_DEV_NET in node definition.
-That tells the node to run its own self-contained devnet, without connecting to any other nodes.
+The important part is the environment variable CFG_PRESET set to dev in node definition.
+That tells the node to run standalone without connecting to any other nodes.

 Do not leave the test configuration running in Docker for the next steps, though, because you will test the bulletin board DApp by launching it with a command that starts and stops the whole standalone.yml configuration automatically as part of running the DApp.